 Pigs naturally like to live in forests, especially where there are oak trees that make acorns, because pigs like to eat acorns.
 At first people hunted wild pigs in the forest.
 The male wild pigs are called boars.
 But wild boars are very dangerous to hunt.
 They are smart and they have long sharp tusks and teeth.

-Pigs were a very popular source of food all through antiquity, from West Asia all the way to England, from Scandinavia to North Africa.
+Pigs were a very popular source of food all through antiquity, from West Asia all the way west to to England and east to China, from Scandinavia to North Africa.
 Pigs care for themselves pretty independently, and they will eat apple cores and rotten meat and peapods, so you can feed them on garbage.
-Pig meat is also relatively easy to preserve by smoking it or salting it, to make bacon and salami.
-Germanic people in Eastern Europe, and the Romans, were especially known for their hams and salamis.
+Pig meat's easy to preserve with salt, and bacon and ham are delicious, fatty, salty foods.

-The earliest Christians, who lived in Israel, also did not eat pork, but by about 50 AD many Christians came from places where people did eat pork, like Greece, and the Christians decided that this rule did not apply to them.
+The earliest Christians, who lived in Israel, like the Jews did not eat pork, but by about 50 AD many Christians came from places where people did eat pork, like Greece, and the Christians decided that this rule did not apply to them.

 Video of a pig